 Dr. Charles R. Mulligan, Jr.

-Dr. Charles R. Mulligan, Jr. is chief of thoracic surgery at the Helen F. Graham Cancer Center, Dr. Mulligan remained on staff until September of 2012 at which time his talent was pursued to build the Thoracic Surgical Oncology Service at Lynchburg, Virginia’s Centra Alan B. Pearson Regional Cancer Center.
-After successfully completing this task (in November 2014) for which he was recruited, Dr. Mulligan returned to Christiana Care’s Helen F. Graham Cancer Center where he assumed his current post as chief.
+At the Helen F. Graham Cancer Center, Dr. Mulligan remained on staff until September of 2012 at which time his talent was pursued to build the Thoracic Surgical Oncology Service at Centra Alan B. Pearson Regional Cancer Center in Virginia.
+After successfully completing this task, in November 2014, for which he was recruited, Dr. Mulligan returned to Christiana Care’s Helen F. Graham Cancer Center where he assumed his current post as chief.

 Main Specialty: Thoracic Surgery